charlespax/riscv-toolchain-install/README.md

 firefox https://www.segger.com/downloads/jlink/JLink_Linux_x86_64.deb
 ```

  Accept the agreement by ckecking the box, and click "Download Software."
 Save the file to your Downloads directory `~/Downloads`.
+Close the Firefox window.

 Execute the following command.
 ```